-trategic Initiatives Goals Action Steps Timeline 1.1 Establish an economic Seek and hire an ED Consultant FY 20 development plan to expand the tax Work with the ED Consultant for both Type A and Type B Corporations to deterimine scopes and develop a written plan.
+Strategic Initiatives Goals Action Steps Timeline 1.1 Establish an economic Seek and hire an ED Consultant FY 20 development plan to expand the tax Work with the ED Consultant for both Type A and Type B Corporations to deterimine scopes and develop a written plan.
 FY20 base.
 Establish relationship for joint planning effort with Twinwood Development.
-FY 21 Prepare RFP scope for ED Plans for both corporations FY21 1.2 Establish a Traffic • 1.2.1 Establish a partnership with TxDOT to anticipate and Establish quarterly contact meetings with regional TxDOT project engineer.
+FY 21 Prepare RFP scope for ED Plans for both corporations FY21 1.2 Establish a Traffic Establish quarterly contact meetings with regional TxDOT project engineer.
 FY 20 Management Plan plan for future traffic needs due to growth.
 Establish a transportation plan.
 FY 22 1.3 Create a marketing plan for both Development Corporation Boards focusing on attracting new businesses to the community.
 Work with Board of Directors of both Boards to create a marketing plan as a regional relocation business guide.
 FY 20